 Here is how it works:

-1. Through interviews and public events, we identify which ministries are open to rapid innovation.
-We only work with those that are.
+1. Through interviews and public events, we identify which individuals and ministries are open to rapid innovation.
+We only work with those that are currently willing to change.

 2. With these ministries, we define the complex problems that need to be solved and which don't have a solution yet.